ParisNeo/safe_store/README.md

 # For Sentence Transformers embedding models
 pip install safe-store[sentence-transformers]

-# For TF-IDF vectorization
-pip install safe-store[tfidf]

-# For Ollama embedding models (requires Ollama server running)
-pip install safe-store[ollama] # Installs 'ollama' library

 # For OpenAI embedding models (requires OpenAI API key)
-pip install safe-store[openai] # Installs 'openai' library
+pip install safe-store[openai]

-# For Cohere embedding models (requires Cohere API key)
-pip install safe-store[cohere] # Installs 'cohere' library

-# For parsing PDF, DOCX, HTML files
-pip install safe-store[parsing]

-# For encrypting chunk text at rest
-pip install safe-store[encryption]

-# For the Web User Interface and its LLM client (lollms-client)
-pip install safe-store[webui]

 # To install everything (all vectorizers, parsers, encryption, webui):
 pip install safe-store[all]
 ```
-**Note:** For `openai:`, `cohere:`, and `ollama:` vectorizers, you need to provide API keys or ensure the respective services are accessible as per their documentation.
-The WebUI uses `lollms-client`, so ensure your LLM service (e.g., Ollama) is running and configured in `webui/config.toml`.
+**Note:** For API-based vectorizers like "openai", you need to provide API keys in the `vectorizer_config` or ensure environment variables are set.

 ---